NO Standard Shipments week of 12/23 (cut off: 12/16 @ 9 am CT)

 We take great pride in supporting our neighbors who are producing wholesome foods to the highest standards.
 Ones you'd be proud to support.
 Those fighting for the greater good.
 Those unwilling to succumb to the short-term rewards of consolidation.
 A rural grass-roots agri-culture revival is swelling in our country.
 No longer settling for cheaper but choosing to deeply nourish our minds, bodies, souls and grasslands with food produced as nature intended.

-Live well this week, Sean & The Northstar Bison Team
+Sean & The Northstar Bison Team